abauhaus/abauhaus/README.md

     </section>
     <section id='section10'>
         <h3>Today</h3>
-        <p>10.
-I am currently doing a year of national service through the AmeriCorps VISTA program.
+        <p>I am currently doing a year of national service through the AmeriCorps VISTA program.
 AmeriCorps VISTA is a national poverty alleviation program that sends volunteers into professional settings to work on projects targeting issues of poverty.
 I am serving as a Marketing and Communications Associate at the Community Action Association of Pennsylvania working on a set of marketing resources designed to help the public and Pennsylvania's Community Action Agencies talk about issues of poverty in a concise, compelling way.</p>
     </section>
 </div>
 <script>